acquia/acf/README.md

 # Acquia Commerce Framework
-Contexual commerce experiences require  multiple modes of integration with the CMS.
+Composable commerce experiences require  multiple modes of integration with the CMS.
 Acquia Commerce Framework (ACF) combines Drupal as the "glass" and a decoupled e-commerce platform to power the commerce engine.
 The optimal structure is composed of two different approaches:

 1) Cacheable data imported into the CMS.
 > *Example: product data is imported as content so site builders can manage it within the site..*